 Douching has also been linked to fertility issues, increased risk of STIs and vaginal infections.
 Douching with Coke just takes the issue to a whole other level of OH NO.

 If you are sensitive about the smell of your vaginal area, there are things you can do!
 Switch from silk underwear or thongs to breathable cotton undies.
 These help wick away moisture and prevent odors.
 Wash the exterior of your vaginal area gently – there is no need to exfoliate down there!
 Do not use fragranced products near your vaginal area, even externally.
-Fragranced lotions, baby powder or deodorant could contain talcum powder, which has been linked to ovarian cancer!
+Fragranced lotions, baby powder or deodorant could contain talc, which has been linked to ovarian cancer!

 Pro-Tip: If the odor is a serious ongoing problem, or if your natural odor changes significantly, see a doctor.
 These could be signs of infection, and the doctor may be able to prescribe a medication to help.